priv-kweihmann/nittymcpick-oelint/README.md

 ## Difference to standard nittymcpick

 * the linter configuration is fixed
-  * this can be overriden by running the docker container with a custom command
+  * this can be overridden by running the docker container with a custom command

 ## Prepared docker container